 - Establish a continuous, durable and independent food supply that costs the people no more than their labour.

 - Teach orphaned kids agriculture and life-long skills to promote their future independence.

 - Help kids with trauma recovery through contact with nature (in Fiona’s words “In tending plants they gain the food for body, mind, and soul, and their book-work goes with it.”

 - Help IDPs to provide food for their families and start a new life.

 - Help vital re-forestation efforts in the area saving resources for future generations.

 Mangoes to Share has partnered up with Lovatt Foundation to help raise funds for this project and is determined to achieve a long term success of securing food independence for hundreds of thousands of Orphaned Kids and IDPs.
-We fund-raise through private donors, corporate donors, affiliated organizations, various fundraising activities organized throughout South Florida such as “Fit for Food” Boot Camp Series (SEE CALENDAR), and through selling Nigerian crafts made by the benefiting families and orphans (Our online store is coming soon).
+We fund-raise through private donors, corporate donors, affiliated organizations, various fundraising activities organized throughout South Florida such as “Fit for Food” Boot Camp Series, Yoga + Boxing Class and Talk on Food Waste and Jewelry Making & Mimosas for a Cause (SEE CALENDAR).

 With favorable climate conditions and warm temperatures year-round Lovatt Foundation and their kids can grow excellent food supply with a great value for an aid dollar.
 By helping us fund this project Your donation goes a long way and is GUARANTEED that 100% of your funds will go straight to the kids and families in need.